Students share their discoveries, challenges and adventures during the Hamilton in France program.

 In our homestays, Hamilton in France students are insiders rather than outside observers.
 They are able to discuss with their hosts, in French, topics from the serious to the mundane on a daily basis.
-Homestay arrangements made by Hamilton in France also free students from the burden of finding and maintaining a place on their own, which, in Paris, can be very time-consuming and frustrating.
-To improve their spoken French and to integrate more fully, students are encouraged to eat most dinners with their hosts, but student independence is valued and respected.

 What Is Included in a Homestay?

-- Students receive keys to the apartment and have access to the common rooms in the home.
+Students receive keys to the apartment and have access to the common rooms in the home.

 The program attempts to accommodate individual requests but the assistant director and director will make the final homestay decision.
-Students are normally expected to remain in the same home during the entire academic year.
+Students are normally expected to remain in the same home during the entire academic semester or year.